loader

 3. Use the First Morning Urine

-For the highest concentration of the pregnancy hormone hCG (human chorionic gonadotropin), which the test detects, it's recommended to use in the first-morning urine.
+For the highest concentration of the pregnancy hormone hCG (human chorionic gonadotropin), which the test detects, it's recommended to use the first-morning urine.
 This is because hCG levels are typically more concentrated in the morning.

 4. Read the Test Instructions